nrw505/slacker2/README.md

 The bot (and the webapp) access github PR data by using a "Personal Access Token".
 You should generate your own and put it in `.env`.
 You will need to select the scopes `repo`, `read:project` and `read:user`

+The bot (and the webapp) access slack by using both a bot token and a web app token.
+To test things locally, you will need to create your own application definition as well as having admin on a slack workspace in order to add the app to it.
+I suggest creating your own free tier slack workspace for that.

+You will need to configure the application definition.

+In "Settings >> Socket Mode", you need to tick the "Enable Socket Mode" option.

+In "Features >> Interactivity & Shortcuts", you need to add a shortcut with Name: Review, Short Description: Request a PR Review, Callback
+ID: review

+In "Features >> Event Subscriptions", you need to subscribe to

+ * message.channels
+ * message.groups
+ * message.im

+In "Features >> OAuth & Permissions >> Bot Token Scopes" section, you will need the following:

+ * channels:history
+ * channels:read
+ * chat:write
+ * commands
+ * groups:history
+ * groups:read
+ * im:history
+ * im:read
+ * mpim:history
+ * mpim:read
+ * users:read
+ * users:read.email